EngqvistLab/orgtools/README.md

 {'Escherichia coli', 'Saccharomyces cerevisiae'}
 ```

-**Distance()** is a distance class that takes a a lineage object as input and can compute taxonomic distances on these.
+**Distance()** is a distance class that takes a lineage object as input and can compute taxonomic distances on these.
 The "score_type" variable can be specified as 'rank' or 'length' for different ways of computing the taxonomic distance, 'rank' is default.
 ```
 >>> from orgtools import org_tax
 >>> lineage_object = org_tax.Lineage('organism', ['Escherichia coli', 'Homo sapiens', 'Bacillus subtilis', 'Staphylococcus aureus'])